-For purposes of public discourse in a plural society, Habermas demands that the religious person consider his or her own faith reflexively, see it from the point of view of others, and relate it to secular views.
-Although this requires a cognitive capacity that not all religious people have, it is not intrinsically contrary to religion, and equivalent demands are placed on all citizens by the ethics of public discourse.
-Interestingly, Habermas does not think the same demand will be equally challenging for the nonreligious.
+For purposes of public discourse in a plural society, Habermas demands that the religious person consider her own faith reflexively, see it from the point of view of others, and relate it to secular views.
+Though this requires a cognitive capacity that not all religious people have, it is not one intrinsically contrary to religion and equivalent demands are placed on all citizens by the ethics of public discourse.
+12 Interestingly, Habermas does not think the same demand will be equally challenging for the non-religious.
 This seems to be because he does not believe that they have deep, orienting value commitments not readily articulated as moral reasons.
 That is, Habermas seems to believe that in addition to their judgments of the issues at hand, and perhaps on a different level, religious people make a prior and less rational prejudgment but that the nonreligious are at least potentially free of such prejudgments, making only a variety of judgments.
-This seems a mistake.
-Both religious orientations to the world and secular, "Enlightened" orientations depend on strong epistemic and moral commitments made at least partly prerationally.
+13 This seems a mistake.
+Both religious orientations to the world and secular, described such strong moral commitments as involving "hypergoods" which set horizons that give perspective to other moral evaluations.
+While some people may regard themselves as viewing all potential goods equally - say as merely so many costs or benefits, pleasures of questioning of Athenian youth - which did lead to charges of teaching impiety.